ascholerChemeketa/armTutorial/_sources/Functions/UsingStackFrame.rst

 Any time we want to access **num**, we will need to load/store from ``[fp, #-8]``.
 Any time we want to access the variable **a**, we will use the address ``[fp, #-12]``.

 The program below has the assembly version of this function.

+The prologue sets up this stack frame:

+* First the fp and lr are pushed and the frame pointer set to point to the top of the frame on lines 46 and 50
-The prologue sets up this stack frame.
-Line 52 sets up the space for **num** and **a**.
-After that, the variable **num** needs to be initialized with the value passed in.
-The parameter was passed in r0, so it is copied to the location in memory  space has been reserved but no values are stored.
-Line 55 stores r0 into the correct location in memory: ``[fp, #-8]``.
+* Line 52 sets up the space for **num** and **a** by moving the stack pointer 8 bytes
+* The variable **num** needs to be initialized with the value passed in.
+The parameter was passed in r0, so on line 55 it is copied to the location in memory reserved for num: ``[fp, #-8]``

 Then, in the body of the function, we use loads and stores to access and modify variables.
-Something like ``a = num + 1`` would turn into multiple steps: load the value of **num** from the stack frame, add 1 to that value, then store the result back to the location in the stack frame that corresponds to **a**.
+Something like ``a = num + 1`` turns into multiple steps:

+* Load the value of **num** from the stack frame into a register
+* Add 1 to that register
+* Then store the result back to the location in the stack frame that corresponds to **a**.

 This process is demonstrated on lines 60-62.

-Finally, the epilogue loads the variable to be returned into r0, then cleans up the stack frame.
+Finally, the epilogue gets the return value ready, cleans up the stack frame, and restores the fp and lr:

+* Line 70 loads the value from the location that corresponds to **a** into r0 to be returned
+* Then line 71 deallocates the space used for **num** and **a** by moving the stack pointer up 8 bytes
+* Then line 73 pops the fp and lr, leaving the stack pointer, fp and lr all where they were when we entered the function

 .. armcode::
    :linenos:
-   :emphasize-lines: 52, 55, 60-62
+   :emphasize-lines: 46, 50, 52, 55, 60-62, 70, 71, 73

    .text
    .global _start